How to check your credit score for free

 To get a more detailed idea of how lenders see you, you’ll need to look at your credit report.

 You can access your report from the three main credit reference agencies in the UK: (Experian, Equifax and TransUnion).
-You can also use our partner, CredAbility who can provide tips and help you set achievable goals – for free.
+You can also use our member-only platform, CredAbility who can provide tips and help you set achievable goals – for free.

 How are credit scores calculated?

 Each credit reference agency uses their own scoring system.
 This means you can have more than one score, as it will differ from one agency to the next.
 Their brackets are as follows: